Tumuaki, management, aromatawai in Māori-medium settings

 Aromatowai for learning involves teachers, learners and their whānau enjoying a relationship that is underpinned by learning, a relationship that enables teachers and learners to work together to identify strengths and needs and focus on improvement.

-Key to our approach is:
+Key to our approach was:

 - locating aromatawai within the context of ako and matauranga Māori